PacoReinaCampo/MPSoC-DV/quality/tex/operation/chapters/chapter5.md

-# Production and Service Provision
+# PRODUCTION AND SERVICE PROVISION

-## Control of Production and Service Provision
+## CONTROL OF PRODUCTION AND SERVICE PROVISION

 The organization must establish controls to ensure that production and service provision processes are carried out effectively and consistently.
 This includes: